Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Introduction

 \section{Introduction}

 The rapid adoption of convolutional neural networks (CNNs) has transformed machine learning.
-CNNs have been embraced across a wide array of fields, such as recommendation systems~\cite{van2013deep}, natural language processing~\cite{collobert2008unified}, and computer vision~\cite{krizhevsky2012imagenet}.
+CNNs have been embraced across a wide array of fields, such as recommendation systems~\cite{van2013deep}, natural language processing~\cite{collobert2008unified}, and computer vision~\cite{krizhevsky2012imagenet,simonyan2014very,iandola2016squeezenet,szegedy2015googlenet}.
 In particular, image object recognition has become the de facto benchmark for CNNs, with new networks shattering all prior records in object detection and classification every year.

 However, improvements in CNN accuracy are accompanied by a rapid increase in computational cost.
 CNNs have already grown to the point where multi-core CPUs are no longer a viable computing platform.
 At the same time, while GPUs offer adequate performance, GPU power consumption brings its own set of challenges, particularly at data-center scale.
 As a result, FPGAs have seen a surge in interest for CNN acceleration due to their programmable, massively parallel, and power-efficient computing substrate.
+The combination of high performance and power efficiency on machine learning tasks is leading to the adoption of FPGAs in data center environments~\cite{catapult}.

-CNNs comprise multiple computation \emph{layers}, whose inputs are arrays of different dimensions, given by the CNN specification.
-The state of the art for using FPGAs for CNNs is to implement an accelerator that we call a \emph{convolutional layer processor} (CLP), which iteratively processes the layers, one at a time.
-A CLP design depends on parameters that control the dimensions of its computational grid; its speed depends on the compatibility of these dimensions with the CNN layers it computes.
-CLP parameters are jointly optimized for the ensemble of the layers in a way that maximizes the collective throughput of the accelerator.
+CNNs comprise multiple computation \emph{layers}, whose inputs are arrays of different dimensions.
+The prior state of the art for using FPGAs for CNNs is to implement an accelerator, which we call a \emph{convolutional layer processor} (CLP), that processes the layers iteratively, one by one.
+A CLP design is parameterized by the dimensions of its computational grid; its speed depends on the compatibility of these dimensions with the CNN layers it computes.
+To achieve peak performance, the CLP parameters are jointly optimized for the ensemble of the layers to maximize the collective throughput of the accelerator.
+This approach closely follows from an ASIC accelerator design flow, where a given hardware design is optimized for the ensemble of the benchmarks that will run on it, so as to perform well for all likely workloads that will be used once the ASIC is deployed.